speedie1337/docpp/README.md

 ![action](https://github.com/speediegq/docpp/actions/workflows/cmake-multi-platform.yml/badge.svg)

-C++11 library for generating XML, HTML and CSS.
+C++11 library for generating HTML, CSS and SGML-like documents.

 ## Features

-- HTML, CSS and XML document generation and deserialization
+- HTML and CSS document generation and deserialization
 - Sensible indentation for pretty-formatting.
 - Modern C++ API
 - No dependencies, other than the standard library